-The bodyweight pistol will also make you stronger, but at one point it becomes impossible to add weight.
-Doing pistols with a barbell seems highly dangerous and you will be testing your balance and agility rather than working towards raw strength and muscle mass increase.
-Of course, doing the bodyweight pistol with or without added weight will improve your lower body, but sooner or later it will become an endurance exercise.
-For mass and raw strength the barbell squat is just the better choice.
+The bodyweight pistol will make you stronger too, but at one point, it becomes impossible to add weight.
+Doing pistols with a barbell seems highly dangerous, and you will be testing your balance and agility rather than working towards raw strength and development of muscle mass.
+For mass and raw strength, the barbell squat is just the better choice.

-The pistol squat allows you to develop both side equally.
-The right and the left leg are tested separately and therefore imbalances cannot occur.
-At the same time the barbell squat can develop asymmetrical strength and mass levels since the strongest side will be pushing more of the weight.
+The pistol squat allows you to develop both sides equally.
+Each leg works separately, and therefore, imbalances cannot occur.
+Conversely, the barbell squat can develop asymmetrical strength and mass levels since the stronger side can help the weaker one.

-The bodyweight pistol squat also helps you develop coordination, agility and active flexibility.
-Truth be told, the same holds true for the barbell squat, but the focus on those qualities is smaller.
+In addition, the pistol squat will also improve your coordination, balance, agility and active flexibility.
+Truth be told, the same holds true for the barbell squat but in a slightly different way.
 However, there is no doubt that the majority of the top squatters cannot do even a single pistol.
-They are either too big/fat or too untrained in the movement.
-Can you imagine Kirk Karwoski doing bodyweight pistol squat when he was over 275 lbs?
+They are either too big/fat or untrained in the movement.
+Can you imagine Kirk Karwoski doing bodyweight pistol squats when he was over 275lbs?

-Also, it’s very important to note that most people don’t have the flexibility to do a REAL pistol squat.
-If you observe carefully how most do their pistols, you will see that everybody lets the lower back round at the bottom.
+Also, it’s very important to note that most people don’t have the flexibility to do a real pistol squat.
+If you observe carefully how most perform their pistols, you will see that everybody lets the lower back round at the bottom.
 Since the pistol is never done with a really heavy weight, this is not really that stressful to the spinal ligaments.

-However, when your lower back rounds the hamstring tension is lost.
-During a correct and safe squat the hamstring tension is kept through maintenance of proper spinal alignment.
-Due to the large range of motion during a pistol squat keeping proper alignment becomes almost impossible for most people and as result the hamstrings are shortened.
-This increases the stress on the joints because without your hamstrings into the picture the load shifts heavily to the front of your knees.
+However, when your lower back rounds, the hamstring tension is lost.
+This increases the stress on the joints because without your hamstrings in the picture, the load shifts to the front of your knees.
 That’s why people feel so much stress on their knees when doing pistol squats.

-In the video above you see Al Kavaldo doing pistols.
-Notice how at the bottom of the movement his butt tucks in and his lower back rounds.
-This is exactly the problem we’re talking about.
-While many people won’t notice a thing, there is no doubt that losing hamstring tension during squats is not healthy for your knees.
+In the video above, you see Al Kavaldo doing pistols.
+At the bottom of the movement, his hips tuck in, and his lower back rounds.
+This is exactly the problem I am talking about.

 Note: If you are looking for a unilateral leg movement that’s knee friendly, you can try Bulgarian split squats.

-Well, you can build stronger and bigger legs with bodyweight movements, but you can’t have tree trunks without heavy weights.
-Exercises like pistols will take care of your quadriceps and glutes while sprints will really build your hamstrings.
-However, it’s obvious that big legs actually make bodyweight exercises more difficult to perform and you shouldn’t expect to get ‘real swollen’.
+You can build stronger and bigger legs with bodyweight movements, but you can’t have tree trunks without heavy weights.
+Exercises like pistols will take care of your quadriceps and glutes while sprints will really build your hamstrings, but the weighted exercises are more convenient and come with an infinite progression.

-It’s also important to note that as a natural bodybuilder you won’t ever have stupidly big legs, at least not in lean condition.
-You have to be realistic.
-Unfortunately, even heavy barbell squats done while Rippetoe is holding your hand won’t change that fact.
+It’s also important to note that as a natural bodybuilder, you won’t ever have stupidly big legs, at least not in a lean condition.
+Unfortunately, even heavy barbell squats won’t change that fact.

-A lot of people want to train their legs at home without going to the gym and that’s fine, but it would be much easier, if you incorporate some kind of weighted exercises such as: kettlebell front squats, T-handle swings, Romanian deadlifts, hip belt squats….etc.
-The legs are very strong and it would be unfair and cruel to train them with just air forever.
-Added resistance during lower body training will also increase your lower body bone density and make you stronger and sturdier overall.
+A lot of people want to train their legs at home without going to the gym and that’s fine, but the progress will be faster if you incorporate weighted exercises such as kettlebell front squats, T-handle swings, Romanian deadlifts, hip belt squats….etc.
+The legs are very strong and it would be unfair and cruel to train them with air forever.